 The University of Michigan Law School faculty supports the idea of studies overseas for one semester for credit toward the J.D. degree with the primary goal of enabling students to study at foreign law faculties.
 This opportunity is offered with the awareness that, increasingly, legal endeavors transcend national boundaries and that an international, cross-border, and comparative perspective is an important part of professional preparation for the 21st century.

 The goal of an opportunity for semester legal studies abroad is to permit students to receive the educational benefit of engaging in legal studies in another country at an outstanding educational institution where the Michigan student will be pursuing a foreign curriculum in classes with predominantly non-U.S. students.
-Students who wish to spend a semester taking law courses at a foreign law school must obtain permission from this Law School's Graduate Programs and Foreign Affiliations Committee.
+Students who wish to spend a semester taking law courses at a foreign law school must obtain permission from this Law School's Graduate Programs and Global Affairs Committee.

 Michigan students will receive up to twelve credits for their semester study abroad.
 Nine of the credits will be for approved coursework satisfactorily completed at the foreign law school and three credits will be for a graded research paper supervised by a University of Michigan Law School professor.